xebiarohan/Javascript-And-Typescript/JAVASCRIPT_CONCEPTS.md

 });

 ```
-So when we get response from 1st promise in first .then condition then we are calling the second promise in that
+So when we get resolve from 1st promise in first .then condition there we passing the 2nd promise
-and in 2nd .then we are getting response of 2nd promise.
+and in 2nd .then we are getting resolve of 2nd promise.

 As we can see .error condition is common for all the promises.
 So when ever any condition fails in any promise it will
 directly go to the .error condition.